 Other recommendations covered engagement with international bodies (the workshop encouraged the establishment of a roster of marine debris experts by the IWC who would help to represent it at key meetings) and the development of a marine debris database of information from post-mortem examinations.
 The joint ACCOBAMS/ASCOBANS document on 'Best practice on cetacean post-mortem investigation and tissue sampling' was strongly welcomed and commended to the Scientific Committee for its consideration.
-It is appended to the full report.
+A link to that document is included in the report.